puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 - [Plugins](#kubescheduler-config-k8s-io-v1-Plugins)

-<p>PluginSet specifies enabled and disabled plugins for an extension point.
+<p>PluginSet specifies enabled and unavailable plugins for an extension point.
 If an array is empty, missing, or nil, default plugins at that extension point will be used.</p>